High school (grades 9-12) · Chamblee, GA

 What is the racial and ethnic makeup of Chamblee High School?

-The largest demographic group at Chamblee High School is Hispanic or Latino at 35.8%.
-The school serves a diverse student body in Chamblee, GA.
+The largest demographic group at Chamblee High School is Hispanic or Latino at 35.8% of enrollment, in Chamblee, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 72.6/100.

 What is the Resource Investment Index for Chamblee High School?

-Chamblee High School has a Resource Investment Index of 56/100 (C) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Chamblee High School has a Resource Investment Index of 55/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page